 I have had clients needing shoulder surgery due to a rear-end collision on their vehicle with a trailer hitch.
 It can pin-point the force and intensify it for the person inside.
 You will need an experienced attorney to advocate for you in these instances against the insurance company.

 The Second Collision Rule: Human Collision

 The second collision happens when the occupants inside the vehicle move in the same direction and the same speed as the car until they come into contact that stops the forward motion.
 This raises the importance of a seatbelt.
 Without the seat belt, an individual will not stop until they meet another object like a steering wheel or window.

 It is also important to know where the individual was sitting in the car and what objects were surrounding this person at the time of impact.
-Daily household item can severely injure an individual during an accident.
+Daily household items can severely injure an individual during an accident.
 Imagine coming home from the grocery store and you get into an accident.
 Imagine if one of the grocery items was a small jar of pickles and it strikes you or a family member.
 That afternoon snack can become deadly during any vehicular accident.

-Our office can assist clients obtain reimbursement for property damage to items inside of the vehicle during a collision.
+Our office can assist clients to obtain reimbursement for property damage to items inside of the vehicle during a collision.

 The Third Collision Rule: Internal Collision

 The third collision occurs when individuals’ internal organs move towards the point of impact.
 In an accident, even after the human body stops the organs may still be moving.
 Unlike the other two rules, injuries in car accidents are not predictable.
 Someone involved in an auto accident can come across uninjured, but he or she might have sustained internal injuries.
 Accidents that are involved in high deceleration forces can cause one’s solid organs to bleed, rupture, fracture, and tear.